cdl-geneseo/geneseo-dictionary/M/Muddows.md

 # Muddows

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Muddows

 Created by  Unknown User (krk5), last modified by  Unknown User (rch7) on Apr 13, 2019

 n.
 A muddy path which connects The Meadows apartment buildings with Court Street and campus (seasonal) Source: Dictionary of Geneseo English, Fall 2006, GoodspeedObsolete as of 2008.As of 2010, 10% of those surveyed know the word.
 The word is no longer obsolete but has limited usage.(Fishkin, G-M, 2010)As of 2012, 8% knew the word and 8% believed it to be of local origin.(Craft, G-M, 2012)As of 2019, 12.5% of students surveyed know the word, and 25% believe it to be of local origin.(Hirschhorn, G-M, 2019)